Tessa Disclaimer: I think this post is a little self-deprecating in a way I feel like way unfair.

 This is Fi writing on THE OTHVRS' blog page about productivity.
-I'm writing at the time of 2020's lockdowns, by the way, and Twattle (eg twattling on; to talk in a trivial or foolish way) is a completely appropriate and non-obscene word I'm using here in regards to this post.
+I'm writing at the time of 2020's lockdowns by the way, and Twattle (eg twattling on; to talk in a trivial or foolish way) is a completely appropriate and non-obscene word I'm using in regards to the title of this post.

 I'm writing informally, using the collaborative blog here as my own.
 We're in the last quarter of the year, and obviously there haven't been many workshops or 360 filmmaking advances taking place here on this website or worldwide.
 "Some people have been productive," you may say, "Hey Fi, actually some people podcast, blog, and utilise Instagram for career purposes quite consistently, in fact they are inspiring others and offering industry tips from the comfort of their own home!
 Your ethos, and in fact the ethos of THE OTHVRS is: supporting, platforming, and collaborating together helps everyone and anyone.
 And as you keep saying, it's easy, simple, and you can do it at home.
 Where is your content at?"

 Well now you've well and truly cornered me there, reader, because everything you say is completely true.
-Some VR enthusiasts are out there reviewing content, making, and interviewing people from home.
+Some VR enthusiasts are out there #WFM or living virtually.
 But here's the thing, not everyone is the same person.

 I don't have a headset to watch and play content (I sold my PSVR).
-I do have the camera, and the PC to make content, but absolutely I do not have the will of an actual functioning person to pick up a project and pre-to-post-production something for fun.
+I do have the camera, and the PC to make work, but absolutely I do not have the will of an actual functioning person to pick up a project and pre-to-post-production something for fun.
 Unfortunately it wouldn't be fun for me.
 I feel like I'm a dentist, and I'm putting pressure on myself to enact dental surgery on myself for practice.

-My dream in life is to make interactive projects / video games.
-When I was shortlisted for a funded game project, two real separate people, producer and mentor types offered to join ranks if I continued the project onward, despite the initial financial rejection.
+My dream in life is to make interactive projects or video games.
+When I was shortlisted for a funded game project, two real separate people, producer/mentor-types offered to join ranks if I continued the project, despite the initial financial rejection.
 The reigns to my fate were handed to me!
-Two humans were going to help me push for my dream...
-Of course I frittered the chance away! ~*~Whoops!~*~
+Two humans were going to help me out push for my dream, put their faith in me...
+Absolutely nothing happened.

-So while I time and time again prove I suck hard when left to my own devices, this time it could be different.
+So while time and time again I prove to myself I suck hard when left to my own devices, this time it could be different.
 Lockdown has provided some free time, pressure-off, and distractionless, funded by the state.
 I would like to tell you here I made my dream VR projects over the last 8 months, I really would.

 Convinced of the echo chamber of my social media feeds, the lack of any network I hold, and the absolute distaste I have for using my own voice saying anything without irony or irreverence, I didn't engage this year.
 I admit...
-I did engage my dodgily-politicised family got the brunt of any racial conversations.
+I did engage my dodgily-politicised family in some god awful conversations.

 So I said OK.
-And packed away my camera and took a backpack to Scotland for 6 months instead.
+I moved out of the city and took a backpack to Scotland for 6 months instead.

 It's only been 4.5 months so far, so I'm lying.
-But so far, I settled in Dunoon, Mull, Edinburgh, Skye, and Glasgow to do a "working holiday" at home-away-from-home.
+But the outcome was me settling in Dunoon, Mull, Edinburgh, Skye, and Glasgow to do a "working holiday" at home-away-from-home.
 This is possible for anyone (worldwide!) through apps like WWOOF, Workaway, Helpx, Worldpackers, etc.

-This means volunteering at different organisations, houses, or projects for free bed and board.
+This also means volunteering at different organisations, houses, or projects for free bed and board.
 I became a member of the respective households in the 2-4 weeks I lived there.
 Mostly working as a gardener, sometimes a landscaper, lots of the time I just spent obsessing over my own laundry.
-Choosing to forget about tech for a bit and just knock the looming threat of Career Pressure from over my head.
+Choosing to forget about tech for a bit, off I went to let go, and try new things.

 So in going away and trying new things, surely I have learnt something new about myself?
 Can I make even this blog post useful and productive ??
 In bullet points????

 Next time, bring the VR camera and take some nice unique videos for stock footage / future projects / to help my hosts out with marketing.

 One location I worked at was a heavy full-blown house renovation.
 Imagine if I had captured what it felt like being in the house half-built, half falling down, as it all happened?
-They obviously take s***loads of pictures, they're a pretty popular Instagram in fact, but we all know 360 is novel.
+The house reno people obviously take s***loads of pictures, they're a pretty popular Instagram in fact, but we all know 360 is a novel thing.
 It can be used for historical documentation.
 And it's not hard!!
+D'oh!!

 Gardening is nice.
 Outdoors is nice.
 I am hardy.

 I've never been a camper, a sporty person, or someone who goes for walks on Boxing Day.
 When travelling up through Hell Island, I socially-distance-camped at my sister-friend's garden for her birthday.
-I reminded myself of going to Edinburgh with this sweet pal in second-year uni, and we reminisced about how I used to think she was crazy for having a hiking backpack and liking walks and climbing as a *thing*.
+On this weekend, I reminded myself of going to Edinburgh with this sweet pal in second-year uni.
+We reminisced about how I used to think she was crazy for having a hiking backpack and liking walks and climbing as a *thing*.
 That was back in 2014... how we have come so far.

-But yeah, here I was going to live in August, and then again in November in a tent in Dunoon.
-There were leaks, tears, a moat running around the tent's "foyer area" filled with leaf litter.
+Here I was going to live in August, and then again in November in a tent in Dunoon.
+The tent had leaks, tears, a moat in it's "foyer".
 The kitchen had only two and a half walls.
 Mud.
-No windows on the house.
-Dunoon had no inside to go to.
+No windows on the actual house.
+There was no inside to go to.

-But...
+But in the end...
 I was fine.
 The majority of the time I wasn't bothered, and got used to any uncomfortable bits.
 Small pleasures were enjoyed proper good.
-Cup of teas are amazing, bedtime sleeping bag and human warmth is amazing (had my SO for heat, but hot water bottle does the same thing), going on drives is amazing.
-Even if binbag fish-juice had oozed into the car's upholstery, so the windows had to stay open.
+Cup of teas are amazing, sleeping bags are amazing (Sleeping Bag is my S.O.'s name), going on drives is amazing - even if bin-bag fish-juice oozes into the car's upholstery, and the windows have to stay open.

 Going off-grid is possible.

-On Mull, an isle on the west coast, myself and my partner stayed in a small cabiny... type thing on a family croft.
+On Mull, an isle on the west coast, myself and my partner stayed in a small cabiny type thing on a family croft.
 It had been bought bare and built up from scratch.
-The fences, polytunnel, animal pens, the house...
-And then the cabin.
+The fences, polytunnel, animal pens, the house, and our cabin.